neurogym/neurogym/README.dev.md

 You can run `npx prettier --check .` to check the formatting of, or `npx prettier --write .` to auto-format non-python files.

+### Jupyter Notebooks

+Note that Jupyter notebooks are under much less strict style/linting control than normal python modules.
+This is on purpose, as these generally serve as tutorials, in which it is often preferable to "break" style conventions for the sake of making ones point clearer.

+All notebooks (under the docs/ folder) are continuously monitored against breaking by the [notebooks workflow](#notebooks).
+For this reason, please keep the default values for e.g. epochs, training cycles, etc low so to speed this process up.
+Add a comment to users asking users to increase them if they actually want to the notebook productively.

+Also, Jupyter notebooks are notoriously difficult to review effectively.
+To make this slightly easier, please clear the run history of any (changes to) Jupyter notebooks before committing or merging them.
+This significantly improves the reviewability and avoids excessive clutter in the commit history.

+Do this by:

+1. clearing all outputs to remove from the notebook, and
+2. restarting the kernel ("restart" button) to reset which will the `execution_count` of all cells.

 ## User Documentation

 We use [MkDocs](https://www.mkdocs.org/) and its theme [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to generate documentations.
 The configurations of MkDocs are set in [mkdocs.yml](mkdocs.yml) file.